raspberrypilearning/persuasive-data-presentation/en/step_1.md

 Your visualisation will need to meet the **project brief**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">data visualisation</span> is an interesting way to display data.
-It could be in the form of a graph, diagram, chart or drawing.
+It could be in the form of a graph, diagram, chart, or drawing.
 </p>

 You will: